Pedro Gonet Branco: TV Justiça

 Pedro hosted and produced the TV Talking-Show Falando em Justiça, at TV Justiça, throughout 2020.

 The program had prestige for bringing debates with legal scholars, political actors and other relevant people.
 Among the interviewees, he had the Supreme Federal Court Justice Gilmar Mendes, the philosopher Luiz Felipe Pondé, and the former State Minister Daniel Vargas.

+Book "Elections and Democracy in the Digital Era"

+Pedro organized the book "Elections and Democracy in the Digital Era", published in 2022, which brings the discussion of the interactions between technology, freedom of expression, elections and democracy.
+The book was defined by former Brazilian Chief Justice Carlos Velloso as providing "great services to nationality and democracy".
+The book ranked as the 20th best seller on Amazon Brazil.